Digital divide

 Consequences of the digital divide

 Technological discrimination is a form of poverty and social exclusion, depriving some citizens of essential resources for development and wealth generation.
-We have seen this a lot during the COVID-19 pandemic, as many students and workers found it difficult to work from home and follow classes online.
+We saw this a lot during the COVID-19 pandemic, as many students and workers found it difficult to work from home and follow classes online.
 We review the main effects of the digital divide below:

 Lack of communication and isolation